-#4) Schedules always have a good chance of going haywire, so don’t set expectations to the management from the test team of always being able to stretch themselves.
+#4) Schedules always have a good chance of going haywire, so don't set expectations for the management from the test team of always being able to stretch themselves.

-“All work and no play makes Jack a dull boy” probably is a proverb most ideal suited to a test team as they are under a high risk of eventual burn out.
-Always have backups identified, so people can take sometime off when they feel like they want a break.
+“All work and no play makes Jack a dull boy” probably is a proverb most ideally suited to a test team as they are at a high risk of eventual burnout.
+Always have backups identified, so people can take some time off when they feel like they want a break.

 #5) Regular interlocks with the test team and management is essential to have the tasks and status of them in control.
 We'll cover them more in detail in the next bullet.

 Test tracking/tools used for reporting

 Management often reacts with raised eyebrows when the actual status is communicated to them.
 Here are some tips on how to get those eyebrows down to a reasonable degree.